PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: topResponseRule()

+  .. versionchanged:: 1.6.0
+    Replaced by :func:`mvResponseRuleToTop`

-  Move the last response rule to the first position.
+  Before 1.6.0, this function used to move the last response rule to the first position, which is now handled by :func:`mvResponseRuleToTop`.

 Functions for manipulating Cache Hit Response Rules: